The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Berlin is a fascinating, sprawling city with a wealth of history to fascinate the traveller.
 Five museums on Museumsinsel (Museum Island) focus their attention on archaeology and 19th-century art and, as a whole, have been listed by UNESCO.
 The Museum for Contemporary Art, in a former railway station, houses art made since the 1960s, while the Checkpoint Charlie Museum marks the most notorious crossing point between the former East and West Berlin and is a reminder of the divisions of the Cold War.
 The city's Jewish Museum has a distinctive, angular design by the star architect Daniel Libeskind and a visit is an unforgettable experience.
 Berlin has a vibrant nightlife and to cater for those who indulge in it, the city's U-Bahn system operates all night on Fridays and Saturdays.

-Travel between Prague, Czechia and Berlin, Germany by train is: Restricted.
+Travel between Prague, Czechia and Berlin, Germany by train is: Partially open.

 Conditions of entry: